-In a legacy course there are three main types of assessment which need to be marked by facilitators.
+In a legacy course, there are three main types of assessment that need to be marked by facilitators.
 Open response, file upload and video.

-Unlike in a legacy course, tasks (assessed and not assessed and quizzes) are in-line, i.e. they’re added within the course content, not in their own sections.
+Unlike in a legacy course, tasks (assessed and non-assessed and quizzes) are in-line, i.e. they’re added within the course content, not in their own sections.
 There are over 20 task types available from multiple choice, fill in the blanks, matching and much more.
 We also have a Task variations feature, where authors can add variations to a task so learners get allocated one of those variations at random when they first visit the page.
 Tasks can be reused and edited throughout your course saving you time and giving you increased flexibility.
-You can read more about each of the different task options in in our Task types article.
+You can read more about each of the different task options in our Task types article.
 Unlike legacy assessments with tasks you can choose to have them auto marked or marked by a facilitator.
 Our article An introduction to tasks explains these features more in depth.

 How can I tell which I'm in? - Authors in CREATE

 You will also see that you have Assessment items and Assessment description in your build menu.

 How can I tell which I'm in? - Facilitators and coaches in LEARN